EliaTogni/Univault/Privatezza e Protezione dei Dati.md

 Release of data to the public for statistical purpose:
 - **statistical DBMS**:
 	- the DBMS responds only to statistical queries (the aggregate ones);
 	- need run time checking to control information (indirectly) released.
-An example is described by a dataset composed by $1000$ respondents, $999$ males and $1$ female.
-If the user makes a query which returns a value aggregated from all the respondents and, then, a query which returns a value aggregated from all the males, the DBMS must block the second query because it will expose the female respondent.
+A first example is described by a dataset composed by $1000$ respondents, $999$ males and $1$ female.
+If the user makes a query which returns a value aggregated from all the **respondents** (the people replying with answers to a survey, the ones the data refers to) and, then, a query which returns a value aggregated from all the males, the DBMS must block the second query because it will expose the female respondent.
+A second example is described by the same dataset and two different and colluded users.
+The first one will be able to make the first query and the second one will be able to make the second one.
+Therefore, togheter they are able to expose the female respondent (**collusion**).
 - **statistical data**:
 	- publish statistics generated a priori and the user can only access these statistics;
 	- control on indirect release performed before publication.

+immagine DBMS + transboundary

+In the statistical DBMS case, the transboundary stands between the user and the DBMS.

+immagine statistic data + transboundary

+In the statistic data case, the transboundary stands between the statistical data release to the public and the initial data.

 ----------------------------------------------------------------